Anshul619/HLD-System-Designs/src/2_AWSComponents/5_MessageBrokerServices/AmazonSQS.md

 ![img.png](assests/sqs/sqs_img.png)

 # How SQS works?
 How it implements At-least-Once delivery?
-- Amazon SQS is a message queueing service, meaning that it exposes an API to publish and consume messages.
+- `Amazon SQS is a message queueing service, meaning that it exposes an API to publish and consume messages`.
 - Unlike a publish-subscribe system, a single message should be delivered to a single consumer, even when there are a lot of consumers running concurrently (also known as the `competing consumers pattern`).
 - When a message is being received from the system, it is blocked from being visible to other consumers for a given period of time.
 - If the message isn't deleted before this timeout elapses, it will be re-delivered.
 That way, `SQS implements at-least-once delivery`.